huggingface/blog/eval-on-the-hub-launch.md

 ## DogFood - Distinguishing Dogs, Muffins and Fried Chicken

 So what does it look like in practice?
 Let’s run through an example.
 Suppose you are in the business of telling apart dogs, muffins and fried chicken (a.k.a. dogfooding!).
-As this image shows:

 ![Dog Food Examples](/blog/assets/82_eval_on_the_hub_launch/dogfood-example.png)
 <figcaption><center><i>Example images of dogs and food (muffins and fried chicken). <a href="https://github.com/qw2243c/Image-Recognition-Dogs-Fried-Chicken-or-Blueberry-Muffins-/">Source</a> / <a href="https://twitter.com/teenybiscuit/status/667777205397680129?s=20&t=wPgYJMp-JPwRsNAOMvEbxg">Original source</a>.</i></center></figcaption>

-to solve this problem, you’ll need:
+As the above image shows, to solve this problem, you’ll need:

 * A dataset of dog, muffin, and fried chicken images
 * Image classifiers that have been trained on these images